What Are Common Causes of Excessive Credit Card Debt?

 With this credit card payoff method, you make at least the minimum payment on every card each month.
 Then, you dedicate as many extra funds as possible toward the creditor with the highest interest rate until it’s paid off.
 Then you follow the same strategy for the next highest interest rate and on down the line.

-With this payoff strategy, you pay off the credit card with the lowest balance first, then take the funds from that payment and apply them to the next card until it’s paid off.
+With this credit card payoff strategy, you pay off the credit card with the lowest balance first, then take the funds from that payment and apply them to the next card until it’s paid off.
 This eventually leaves you with a significant chunk of money each month to dedicate to to your highest balance.
-The snowball is a great method to try if you need to see consistent success to stay motivated.
+The snowball credit card payoff strategy is a great method to try if you need to see consistent success to stay motivated in getting out of debt.

 Learn more about Negotiating with Your Creditors